Last Updated on October 11, 2025 by Lindsey

 International Spy Museum: Become a Spy for a Day

-Next, head to the International Spy Museum. for a thrilling twist on the usual museum experience.
-This museum is packed with intrigue, featuring spy gadgets, secret missions, and interactive exhibits.
+Next, head to the International Spy Museum for a thrilling twist on the usual museum experience.
+This museum is one of the best interactive museums in Washington DC.
+It’s packed with intrigue, featuring spy gadgets, secret missions, and interactive exhibits.
 Everyone will love the Undercover Mission, where they get to be spies for the day, solving puzzles and completing secret tasks.
 It’s an immersive experience that combines fun with a dose of history and technology.
 Because this is NOT part of the Smithsonian, it requires paid tickets.

 Must-See Exhibits: